Dates: November 28th, 29th & 30th 2019

 The Engineering Play, known as EngPlay, is a production directed and performed by engineering students at the University of Waterloo.
 These productions can be plays or musicals, and have been written by our students and professionals alike.

-For more information on Spring 2019 EngPlay, click me!
+For more information on Fall 2019 EngPlay, click me!

 The Spring 2019 EngPlay was an original play written by three Engineering students!
 Follow the story of two students, one who can’t get a date and one who can’t get a job, as they come into their own in Match Me If You Can!